- Identify different categories of students as well as similarities and differences among students

 - Almost half of all undergraduates (46 percent) are community college students.

-- Females are expected to account for the majority of college students: about 11.5 million females attend in fall 2015, compared with 8.7 million males.
+- Women are expected to account for the majority of college students: about 11.5 million women attend in fall 2015, compared with 8.7 million men.

 - More students attend full time than part time (an estimated 12.6 million, compared with about 7.6 million)

 - Nearly 4 out of 5 college students work part-time while studying for their degrees, averaging 19 hours a week.